Skip to main content

 There are several factors that go into choosing your career path – and earning potential is a big one.
 Before you invest in training and certification to pursue a career in medical coding and billing, it’s important to understand the financial impact of that decision and ways in which you can increase your earning potential.

-According to the BLS, the median salary for professionals who work in medical coding and billing is $48,780.
-ZipRecruiter reports similar findings, noting the average salary for this career, nationwide, as $45,672.
-This profession is expected to grow much faster than average over the next 10 years and 40% of employers say it’s difficult to find quality medical coding and billing specialists compared with last year.
-This is great news for new and existing medical coding and billing professionals as the opportunity to build a strong career in this field is high.
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary for professionals who work in medical billing and coding, classified in the BLS as medical records specialists, is $50,250.
+ZipRecruiterreports similar findings, noting the average salary for this career, nationwide, as $45,672.
+Demand for medical billing and coding specialists remains high, yet according to the National Healthcareer Association’s (NHA) 2026 Industry Outlook report, 22% of employers say it’s difficult to find qualified medical coding and billing specialists compared with last year.
+This is great news for new and existing medical coding and billing professionals as the opportunity to build a strong career in this field is strong.

 medical coder and biller working

-Depending on the path you choose and the common factors influencing your earning potential, medical coding and billing professionals can expect to see a salary ranging from $35-77k.
+Depending on the path you choose and the common factors influencing your earning potential, medical billing and coding professionals can expect to see a salary ranging from $35,780 to $80,950.
 Dive deeper into the influencing factors to see where your salary could land.

 Top 5 Factors Influencing Earning Potential

-Your earning potential as a medical coding and billing professional is influenced by several key factors, including education, professional certification(s), and location.
+Your earning potential as a medical billing and coding professional is influenced by several key factors, including education, professional certification(s), and location.
 The good news is, you have control over several of these factors.

-#1: Medical Coding and Billing Education and Training
+#1: Medical billing and coding education and training

-Achieving your medical coding and billing certificate is typically a faster and less expensive entry point into this career field.
+Achieving your medical billing and coding certificate is typically a faster and less expensive entry point into this career field.
 Once you have your certificate, you may choose to pursue a degree program.
 A degree will enhance your education and improve career opportunities.
-For example, the AAPC reported that in 2023, the average salary for a medical coding and billing professional with an associate’s degree was $59,663.
+For example, the AAPC reported that in 2026, the average salary for a medical coding and billing professional with an associate’s degree was $62,643.

-Earning a professional certification is not only an important milestone in your education journey, it also demonstrates a higher level of knowledge and achievement that can be used to negotiate your salary with your employer.
+Earning a professional certification is an important milestone in your education journey, demonstrating a higher level of knowledge and achievement that can be used to negotiate your salary with your employer.
+And for Medical Billing and Coding Specialists, 68% of employers require certification, according to the NHA’s 2026 Industry Outlook Report.

 According to the AAPC’s Salary Survey Report, average annual salaries for professionals with certification include: